-21.2 Connecting to servers
+20.2 Connecting to servers

-Problem Symptoms and solution Cannot connect to server Symptoms: • User cannot log in. • Events log entry: Authentication failed: Invalid username kowalski or password.
-Solution: Verify that user definition exists in Fudo PAM database.
-Make the login credentials are correct. • Make sure that the client software does not have outdated credentials stored. • Check if the user has a domain defined and make sure it is provided when attempting to log in.
-If there are two users with the same login, one of which has the domain configured the same as the default do- main, and the other does not have the domain defined Fudo PAM will report authentication problem as it cannot determine which user is trying to connect.
-Company to the last of the state of the stat Symptoms: events log entry: Unable to establish connection to server zbigniew (10.0.35.53:3399).
+Problem Symptoms and solution Cannot connect to server Symptoms: • User cannot log in. • Events log entry: Authentication failed: Invalid usernam kowalski or password.
+Solution: • Verify that user definition exists in Fudo PAM database • Make the login credentials are correct. • Make sure that the client software does not have outdated credentials stored. • Check if the user has a domain defined and make sure i is provided when attempting to log in. • If there are two users with the same login, one of which has the domain configured the same as the default do main, and the other does not have the domain defined Fudo PAM will report authentication problem as it canno determine which user is trying to connect.
+Symptoms: events log entry: Unable to establish connection to server zbigniew (10.0.35.53:3399).
 Cause: incorrect server configuration.
-Solution: • Verify that the server in question is properly configured.
-(IP address, port number). • Check if the server is reachable from Fudo PAM: 1.
+Solution: • Verify that the server in question is properly configured (IP address, port number). • Check if the server is reachable from Fudo PAM: 1.
 Log in to Fudo PAM administration panel.
 2. Select $Settings > System$, $Diagnostics$ tab.
-3. Enter server address in the Ping section and execute command and test host's availability. • Check if the server is reachable on given port number: 1.
+3. Enter server address in the Ping section and execute com mand and test host's availability. • Check if the server is reachable on given port number: 1.
 Log in to Fudo PAM administration panel.
 2. Select $Settings > System$, $Diagnostics$ tab.
 3. Enter server address along with the port number in the Netcat section and execute command.
 Symptoms: Message in client software: Cannot establish new connection because the capacity of the filesystem has been reached.
 Cause: Storage usage has reached 90%.
 Solution: Delete sessions to free up storage space.